FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 provide this training.

-The Motion was seconded by Councillor Sheehy and agreed.--- 24
+The Motion was seconded by Councillor Sheehy and agreed.
+---
+24

 23.